atisharma/llama_farm/README.md

 - lm-sys/FastChat (untested)
 - keldenl/gpt-llama.cpp (untested)

-Llama-farm uses hwchase17/langchain for some abstractions (see limitations).
+Llama-farm uses microsoft/guidance and hwchase17/langchain for some abstractions (see limitations).

 The storage is backed by [faiss](https://github.com/facebookresearch/faiss).
-The wrapper to [chromadb](https://github.com/chroma-core/chroma) is written but not currently used.
+The wrapper to [chromadb](https://github.com/chroma-core/chroma) is written but is not currently used or tested.

 ### Help text
 The help text is [here](llama_farm/help.md).